Skip to content

 Using the Plugin (Backend Integration)

 The plugin provides an easy way to integrate Pirsch into WordPress.
 It doesn't use JavaScript and works from your server.
 This is the recommended approach.
-For script integration, see below.
+You can still optionally add the JavaScript snippet to track custom events from your website.

 There are a few optional fields you can configure to fine-tune the integration.